 Philanthropy is experiential.
 You can’t stimulate philanthropic giving with words.
-Talking to your board about giving doesn’t work.
-You can’t just ask your donors to be more philanthropic.
-Don’t just invite staff to give.
+Talking to your staff about giving doesn’t work.
+You can’t just ask your staff to be more philanthropic.
+You don’t just invite staff to give.

 Philanthropy works when you give first and make a large enough gift that you feel pinched.
 Why?
 Because, then you understand.
 You understand what its like to stand on the should-I-give-or-not bridge.
 You know the sound it makes in your soul when you hear your footsteps on the bridge.
 You imagine spending the money for your own needs or those of your family.
 You experience regret.
 Then as give your money, you sense of loss of control and trust the promises the nonprofit’s making about how they will use your gift.

-Give until it pinches.
-It will wakes you up.
+Giving until it pinches wakes you up.
 Fully awake you notice details.
 These will prepare you to with others standing on the far side of the should-I-give-or-not bridge.
-Like a scout, go first.
-Report back trail conditions.
+Like a scout, you go first and report back trail conditions.

 Some 70 percent of Americans give money.
 My conservative estimate is that 99.9 percent of us that work in the nonprofit sector give.
 We are the philanthropists.
 We give from our own means to help others.
 Means includes time, belongings and money.
 All resources, we might need that instead we share.